-Cottage cheese is one of dairy products that works well in many different settings.
+Cottage cheese is one of the dairy products that work well in many different settings.
 Many people put it on bread, others prefer to add some fruit to it, and many eat it on its own as a good source of protein.
 Similar to milk, there are a few types of cottage cheese.
-You can find it full fat, reduced fat and even lactose free.
+You can find it full fat, reduced fat and even lactose-free.
 Fortunately, the basic rules for storing, shelf life and signs of spoilage are pretty much the same for all these options.
 Let’s go through those rules.

 Cottage cheese should be stored in the fridge, no matter if it’s unopened or already opened.
 To make sure its quality stays good as long as possible, keep it away from the door.
 Temperature fluctuations in the fridge are the highest near the door, so more vulnerable products should be kept away from there.

 Generally speaking sure, you can freeze cottage cheese.
 But whether or not doing it makes sense is more complicated than that.
 Freezing and thawing will change the texture of cottage cheese and alter its flavor a bit.
 Eating frozen and thawed cottage cheese on its own won’t be nearly as enjoyable as eating this dairy product unfrozen.
 Because of that, it’s only recommended to freeze cottage cheese if you plan to use it in a cooked dish, like a soup or a casserole.
 In a cooked dish the altered texture and taste won’t be noticeable.